netobserv/flowlogs-pipeline/README.md

 The third rule `add_service` generates a new field named `service` with the known network service name of `dstPort` port and `protocol` protocol.
 Unrecognized ports are ignored
 > Note: `protocol` can be either network protocol name or number
+>
+> Note: optionally supports custom network services resolution by defining configuration parameters
+> `servicesfile` and `protocolsfile` with paths to custom services/protocols files respectively

 The fourth rule `add_location` generates new fields with the geo-location information retrieved from DB [ip2location](https://lite.ip2location.com/) based on `dstIP` IP.